FAQs

 Once you have made your appointment, we will send you a checklist specific to your circumstance.

 Our services are fixed price, so please call our office to get a price for your requirements.
-Consultations start around $300.
+An initial consultation is $600 (April 2026).

 Depending on the service you are looking for.
 Initial consultations are usually around an hour.